calvinodev/ArduWatchOS-v1.0/README.md

 # ArduWatchOS-v1.0
 A public operating system for an Arduino smartwatch with an 7 pin ssd1331 display and for use with iOS

+The app is not complete, and is not currently available.
+For a recomended app, I suggest HM10 Bluetooth Serial Lite.
+I actually used that app as a way to understand how to use the bluetooth with arduino.
+To send your messages to the arduino have them in this format:
+H00M00S00Q1AAAAAAAAAAAAAAAQ2AAAAAAAAAAAAAAAQ3AAAAAAAAAAAAAAAB$00000.00
+They must all have this amount of characters:
+H:2
+M:2
+S:2
+Q1/2/3:15
+B:9

+If any of these do not have these amount of characters, there will be problems, so add black space or zeros for the message.

 The first version of the ArduWatchOS software.
 This version works only with ssd1331 displays.
 It has only been tested with the hm-10 bluetooth module.